W3C-Context-Graph-Community-Group/protocol/getting-started-guide.md

 ### Boundary 1 — Front End

-A user drops a CSV containing a column like `name: "John Smith"`.
+A user drops a CSV containing columns like name (with values like "John Smith") and date (with values like "2026-01-15").
 The observatron over the drag-and-drop wrapper mints the usual nodes and populates facets.
-The Date column arrives with `/data` and headers populated but `/meaning` and `/structure` partially dark — timezone unknown, semantic domain unspecified.
+Each column arrives with Data anchored but Meaning, Structure, and Context not yet verified — which name refers to which real-world person? what timezone applies to the dates?
 Dark fraction is measurable.
 The observatron either resolves facets with deterministic rules or fires an ASK to the user.

 ### Boundary 2 — Back End